Appendix I: Definitions

 3. Sexual assault, as defined in 34 C.F.R. § 668.46(a) (commonly known as the Clery Act), as amended by the Violence Against Women Act, including dating violence, domestic violence, and stalking.

-27. Sexual Violence: Severe form of sexual harassment and refers to physical, sexual acts or attempted sexual acts perpetrated against a person’s will or where a person is incapable of giving consent, including but not limited to rape, sexual assault, sexual battery, sexual coercion, or similar acts in violation of state or federal law.
+28. Sexual Violence: Severe form of sexual harassment and refers to physical, sexual acts or attempted sexual acts perpetrated against a person’s will or where a person is incapable of giving consent, including but not limited to rape, sexual assault, sexual battery, sexual coercion (see Definition 25), or similar acts in violation of state or federal law.
 A person may be incapable of giving consent due to the use of drugs or alcohol, age, an intellectual or other disability, or other factors, which demonstrate a lack of consent or inability to give consent.
-Sexual coercion is:

-29. Student: The term, “student” means any person who is or was enrolled in University courses, either full-time or part-time, including correspondence study, online, electronic means, study abroad, or auditing, or courses offered through any institution satellite campuses or auxiliary means.
+30. Student: The term, “student” means any person who is or was enrolled in University courses, either full-time or part-time, including correspondence study, online, electronic means, study abroad, or auditing, or courses offered through any institution satellite campuses or auxiliary means.
 Students are subject to disciplinary action for conduct that occurs during any period under this Code’s authority and jurisdiction as defined above.
-Persons who are not officially enrolled for a particular term but who have a continuing relationship with the institution are considered “students”.
+Persons who are not officially enrolled for a particular term but who have a continuing relationship with the institution are considered “students.”
+To avoid doubt, this includes students identified as non-degree seeking, dual enrollment, graduate special, and students enrolled in University approved certificate programs.

-31. Unauthorized Person: In the context of drug use, possession, and distribution is any person besides the person whom the prescription is prescribed to by licensed medical professional and dispensed by a legitimate pharmacy.
+32. Unauthorized Person: In the context of drug use, possession, and distribution is any person besides the person whom the prescription is prescribed to by a licensed medical professional and dispensed by a legitimate pharmacy.

-34. University Community: The term "University Community" includes any person who is a student, faculty member, staff, or University official or any other person employed by the University.
-The Assistant Dean of Student Conduct shall determine a person's status in a particular situation.
+35. University Community: The term "University Community" includes any person who is a student, faculty member, staff, or University official or any other person employed by the University.
+The Assistant Dean, Student Conduct shall determine a person's status in a particular situation.

-35. University Property: The term "University Property" includes all land, building, facilities, in the possession of or owned, used, or controlled by the University (including adjacent streets and sidewalks).
+36. University Property: The term "University Property" includes all land, buildings, and facilities, in the possession of or owned, used, or controlled by the University (including adjacent streets and sidewalks).